 By Raymond Vrabel, Director, Technical Account Management, Continuum Managed IT Services

-The fourth installment of a new monthly blog series offering tips and best practices on various ways MSPs can help their SMB clients work through the most challenging daily business issues.
+The fourth installment of a new monthly blog series offering tips and

 In last month’s installment of, “Better Call an MSP,” I discussed how to manage potentially non-profitable clients.
 This month, I discuss concerns that I have recently been hearing within our industry on how telecommunications companies (or telecoms) are being deemed a threat to solution providers.
 Frankly, it has been my experience that MSPs do not need to feel threatened by telecoms, and if there is talk that telecoms are set to move into the managed services game, it won’t be for some time.
 Further, if this shift does gradually happen, there are ways that MSPs and telecoms can work together, rather than against each other.
 Check out some of the questions I have posed below that may help to ease concerns and generate potential opportunity.